 Why Live in Valley View

-Valley View in Independence, Missouri, is a neighborhood that appeals to first-time home buyers and families, offering a mix of ranch-style, raised ranch-style, traditional, and bungalow homes built mainly in the 1950s and 1960s.
-Located 12 miles east of downtown Kansas City and 6 miles from the Missouri River, Valley View provides convenient access to major highways, including Missouri Route 291 and Interstate 435.
-The neighborhood features solid schools, with students attending Randall Elementary, Bingham Middle School, and William Chrisman High School, which has a notable robotics team.
-Local amenities include the 12-acre Choplin-Hood Park with a lake, picnic area, tennis courts, and a baseball field, as well as the nearby 29-acre McCoy Park and the Independence Athletic Complex, which offers sports fields, a playground, and an amphitheater.
-Dining options such as El Volcan Mexican Grill and Cathay Express are within a mile, while grocery shopping is available 4 miles away at Save A Lot and 5 miles away at Target.
-Public transportation is accessible via IndeBus stops along 24 Highway and Truman Road, and a bike lane runs along South Lee’s Summit Road.
+Valley View in Independence, Missouri, is a neighborhood that appeals to first-time home buyers and families.
+The area offers a mix of ranch-style, raised ranch-style, traditional and bungalow homes built mostly in the 1950s and 1960s.
+It's 12 miles east of downtown Kansas City and 6 miles from the Missouri River.
+Students can attend schools like Randall Elementary, Bingham Middle and William Chrisman High, which has a notable robotics team.
+Outdoor amenities include the 12-acre Choplin-Hood Park with a lake, picnic area, tennis courts and a baseball field.
+Also the 29-acre McCoy Park and the Independence Athletic Complex, which offers sports fields, a playground, and an amphitheater.
+Dining options such as El Volcan Mexican Grill and Cathay Express are within a mile, while grocery shopping is available 4 miles away at Save A Lot.
+Valley View provides convenient access to major highways, including Missouri Route 291 and Interstate 435.
+IndeBus stops dot 24 Highway and Truman Road, and a bike lane runs along South Lee’s Summit Road.
 The Mid-Continent Public Library North Independence Branch, just a mile away, provides various programs for both children and adults.
-Valley View is known for its annual SantaCaliGon Days festival, celebrating the city's historic significance.
-However, residents should be aware of increased noise near 24 Highway and State Route 291 and potential flooding risks along E. Truman Road.
+Valley View hosts the annual SantaCaliGon Days festival, celebrating the city's historic significance.
+Residents should be aware of increased noise near 24 Highway and State Route 291 and potential flooding risks along East Truman Road.

 Frequently Asked Questions